Understanding Mesothelioma Cancer: Signs, Therapy, and Prevention

-Mesothelioma is a type of tumor that develops in the membrane of internal organs in the human body, mainly the pulmonary system and abdominal cavity.
-This disease is often associated with exposure to the mineral fiber asbestos, a fiber used in various industries.
+Mesothelioma is a type of tumor that develops in the membrane of internal organs in the human body, mainly the pulmonary system and abdomen.
+This condition is often associated with exposure to the mineral fiber asbestos, mineral fiber utilized in numerous industries.

-Though mesothelioma is commonly linked to the lungs, there are various different types.
+While mesothelioma is commonly linked to the lungs, there are multiple different types.

-Mesothelioma of the pleura is a uncommon and aggressive form of oncological disease that targets the pleura, which is the slender membrane that surrounds the lungs and lines the chest cavity.
-This cancer is mainly associated with contact to asbestos, a set of naturally occurring minerals that were widely used in diverse industries for their insulating and fire-resistant properties.
+Pleural mesothelioma is a rare and fast-growing form of cancer that impacts the pleura, which is the delicate membrane that surrounds the lungs and lines the chest cavity.
+This cancer is primarily associated with contact to asbestos, a collection of naturally existing minerals that were commonly used in various industries for their insulative and fire-resistant properties.
 Inhaling asbestos fibers can cause the development of pleural mesothelioma many years later.

 2. Signs of this cancer